tsloughter/rebar3.org/content/en/docs/extending/custom_compiler_modules.md

 weight: 50
 ---

-This is a new feature in Rebar3 3.7.0 which allows to write custom compilers to be used with it.
+This is a new feature in Rebar3 3.7.0, to write custom compilers to be used with it.
 It is useful whenever you have files of a different language that you want to build alongside Erlang resources.
 Starting with Rebar3 3.14.0, the interface was enhanced to allow better tracking of files in a directed acyclic graph (DAG), which lets you annotate build artifacts and allows Rebar3 to track dependencies across applications.

 This interface is currently used internally for `.xrl`, `.yrl`, and `.mib` files.
 Few plugins have tried it.